OUR MISSION

 • Tomas Alvarez III

-Executive Director at Collaboration for Talent & Network Leader at Future Funders Initiative
+Network Leader at Future Funders Initiative

 • Shawn Escoffery is a nationally recognized philanthropic leader and CEO of the Roy and Patricia Disney Family Foundation, where he oversees a $160 million endowment and $6–8 million in annual grantmaking.
 Under his leadership, the Foundation has refined its strategy, launched an impact investing portfolio, and deepened its commitment to racial and economic justice.
 His prior work at the Surdna Foundation and in community development positions him as a bold systems thinker who delivers results.
 Shawn is widely known for advancing trust-based philanthropy, impact investing, and equitable grantmaking practices at scale.